 What's the Difference Between a Team and User Group?

-Created by Brittany Crow, Modified on Wed, 20 Sep 2023 at 09:35 AM by Brittany Crow
+Created by Brittany Crow, Modified on Tue, Jul 30 at 5:06 PM by Brittany Crow

 Heads up!
-This article is intended for site managersIf you're an advanced program manager, click here.
-If you're a program facilitator looking for information about reviewing your programs, click here.
+This article is intended for Site ManagersIf you're an Advanced Program Manager, click here.
+If you're a Program Facilitator looking for information about reviewing your Programs, click here.

 What is a team?

 So you know: Teams are created in response to an Opportunity.
-They can be formed by the volunteers forming the team, or when you or an advanced program manager respond on their behalf.
+They can be formed by the volunteers forming the team, or when you or an Advanced Program Manager respond on their behalf.

 When should I recommend a team?